 In no particular order, here are a list of products that I would buy all over again if I had to start from scratch.

 Some reviews state the electronic flush mechanism doesn't last forever, but it has held up just fine for our use so far.
 It feels like a regular toilet to use, and the waste tank seems to keep odors contained surprisingly well.
-It's also not to awful to empty, and lasts two people almost a week of regular use between dumps.
+It's also not particularly awful to empty, and lasts two people almost a week of regular use between dumps.

 We installed a microwave as well, but we need to plug into power or run a generator to use it, so we have found the camping oven to be far more useable for our camping style.
 It is a bit slower to heat our food, but the propane seems to last quite awhile, so it has yet to be an issue.